Our Privacy Policy: Version 2.0

 How and why do we use your personal data?

 We will use your email address and/or registered address to communicate with you.
 This may include newsletters from the clinic, as well as copies of your clinic letters.
-We will use your address if we send medications to you.
+We will use your registered address to send medications to you.

 We will use your personal information to register you as a patient to administer the provision of services to you.
 We require this information to provide you with accurate and safe medical advice, and to keep your clinical record up to date.

 We will also use your data so that we can review the quality of the care we provide on a regular basis, using clinical audit and education.
-This improves the services we are able to offer to you.
+This improves the services we can offer to you.

-·We also use for data for marketing purposes, such as newsletters, but we will ask for your express consent for this, and you can opt out at any time by unsubscribing (through the options provided in the marketing material).
-Please email contact@lemalahealth.co.uk if you encounter any difficulties unsubscribing.
+We also use data for marketing purposes, such as newsletters, but we will ask for your express consent for this, and you can opt out at any time by unsubscribing (through the options provided in the marketing material).
+Please email hello@lemalahealth.co.uk if you encounter any difficulties subscribing.

 We may collect non-personal technical data about how you use the website, IT, communication and other systems (e.g. device type, browser, general usage trends), via analytics tools.
 For details about this, please see our separate Cookie Policy.